 9. Be Supportive of Innovation

 Innovation is a source of pride for many businesses.
 It’s exciting to watch employees come up with new ideas that push the boundaries of what is possible.
 However, as managers, it’s also critical you support innovation, making sure your employees feel secure, valued, and motivated to think and work outside their comfort zone.
 To keep your employees happy and excited about their work, you must support innovation.
+In that matter, you may think about calculating employee Net Promoter Score and take the right steps to increase customer satisfaction.

 10. Learn More About Your Employees